byjg/byjg.github.io/blog/2025-11-17-complete-php-ecosystem-zero-to-production/index.md

 ## The Complete Ecosystem Flow

-Here's how everything fits together:
+Here's how everything fits together.
+The diagram highlights how a single loader command cascades into an application template, Docker base images, and eventually automated ingress.
+Trace the arrows to see how each piece feeds the next stage of the lifecycle:

 ```mermaid
 graph TB